caksoylar/zmk/docs/blog/2025-xx-xx-zephyr-4-1.md

 ## Moving To HWMv2

 The move to HWMv2 has already been completed for all boards in ZMK's `main` branch.
-For out-of-tree boards, those need to be converted using either an automated script provided by the Zephyr project, or manually
+For out-of-tree boards, those need to be converted using either an automated script provided by the Zephyr project, or manually.

 ### Board Upgrade Script